-The complex, which opening is 2008, is over 900,000 square feet of open-air bazaar space.
+The complex, which opened in 2008, is over 900,000 square feet of open-air bazaar space.
 Make sure to wear your walking shoes!

 Pier Park has both national department stores like Dillard’s as well as charming boutiques.
 Try Andi’s at the Pier for a “girlie girl boutique” or Cariloha for some bamboo-based trinkets.

 When you’re looking for a great state park in the Panhandle, look no further than Camp Helen.
-One of the best things to do in Panama City, Camp Helen is one of the largest coastal dune lakes in Florida.
+One of the best things to do in Panama City, is Camp Helen, one of the largest coastal dune lakes in Florida.

-Bordered by the Gulf of Mexico, and Lake Powell, not only is this one of the largest coastal dune lakes in Florida, but also in the world!
-These kinds of lakes are rare geological treasures found only in Australia and Africa.
+Bordered by the Gulf of Mexico and Lake Powell, not only is this one of the largest coastal dune lakes in Florida but also in the world!
+These kinds of lakes are rare geological treasures found mostly in Australia and Africa.

 Don’t forget to look for the creature of Powell Lake!
 Florida’s own Loch Ness Monster, the creature was actually found a few months after its first sighting in 1958.
 That hasn’t stopped urban legend from running wild.
 You can often see locals and tourists trying to catch a glance.

 In addition to beach activities, Camp Helen is also one of the best places for kayaking in Florida.
-The park offers rentals daily from 8 AM – 5 PM, weather and season permitting.
+The park offers rentals daily from 8 AM to 5 PM, weather and season permitting.

-Lace-up your boots and enjoy a leisurely walk on one of the best hiking trails in Florida.
-Oak Canopy Trail takes hikers through a thick canopy of maritime hammock overlooking a salt marsh.
+Lace up your boots and enjoy a leisurely walk on one of the best hiking trails in Florida.
+Oak Canopy Trail takes hikers through a thick canopy of maritime hammocks overlooking a salt marsh.

-Camp Helen State Park is open from 8 AM – sunset, 365 days a year.
-Entry costs $4 per vehicle or $2 per pedestrian or cyclist.
+Camp Helen State Park is open from 8 AM to sunset, 365 days a year.
+Entry costs just a few dollars per car.

 Water Planet allows you to do just that.
-A low-impact environmental attraction, you can actually swim with dolphins on a guided boat tour!
+This is a low-impact environmental attraction where you can actually swim with dolphins on a guided boat tour!

 The Water Planet takes environmentalism very seriously.
-While this is a recreational trip, you’ll learn a lot about the Gulf ecosystem from a knowledgable crew!
+While this is a recreational trip, you’ll learn a lot about the Gulf ecosystem from a knowledgeable crew!

 Also known as the City Pier, this gem can be found right across the street from Aaron Bessant Park.
 You’ll love the sunsets at Russell Fields, one of the most fun things to do in Panama City.

 Completed in 2009, Russell Fields Pier was built to resist even hurricane-strength elements.
-Its legs and structure is completely made of concrete!
+Its legs and structure are completely made of concrete!

 Because the pier juts out over 1,500 feet into the Gulf of Mexico, you won’t find better fishing in Panama City.
 Along the pier, you’ll find a bait and tackle shop.

 During fishing season, anglers can expect to hook many species of fish including cobia, king mackerel, Spanish mackerel, red fish, blue liners, pompano, hardtails, and more!
 Make sure to purchase a fishing permit before casting a line.

 Because the Russell Fields Pier is so popular with both locals and tourists, we encourage arriving early.
 The pier can and will get crowded, so you might need to secure your spot so you can enjoy one of the things to do in downtown Panama City!

-One of the best things to do in Panama City with kids, Shipwreck Island sits on 20 acres of lush landscaping with high-energy water attractions.
+One of the best things to do in Panama City with kids is Shipwreck Island which sits on 20 acres of lush landscaping with high-energy water attractions.
 No matter your age, there’s something fun for everyone to enjoy!